Smattr/clink/README.rst

   you.
 * **Exact jumps** – Clink opens Vim not only at the right line, but at the right column for the entry you’ve asked for.
+* **MSVC DEFs file support** – Not too common nowadays, but still nice for your code browser to understand these.
 * **Fewer features** – Cscope’s options to find files and regex text are now better served by any__ number__ of__ other__ tools__ and are not included in Clink.